 I approach contemporary technique through an exploration of skeletal function and joint mobility, muscular efficiency, and sensory stimuli.
-Employing approaches from Klein/Mahler technique, I utilize somatic exploration and improvisational exercises to bring awareness to physical states, emphasizing sensation and responsiveness.
+Employing approaches from Klein/Mahler technique, Vickie Blaine and Bebe Miller’s perspectives on weight, and Skinner Release Technique, I utilize somatic exploration and improvisational exercises to bring awareness to physical states, emphasizing function, sensation, and responsiveness.
+We often consult the skeleton to better understand our bodies’ architecture: the bones as building blocks to connectivity and strength.
 Floorwork employs Bartenieff fundamentals and moves in and out of standing, integrating the student’s understanding of groundedness and verticality.
 Similarly, standing exercises move in and out of the floor, shifting values around horizontality.
 I value a dynamically aligned body, one whose bony scaffolding bestows attributes of power and range.
+Class explores fundamental qualities of weight – strength, lightness, drive, and resiliency.
 We draw from Humphrey, Limón, and Cunningham techniques to relate our contemporary work to that of our predecessors, and to encourage a fundamental organization of the body that is beneficial to various styles of movement.
-Swing, fall and release, on and of balance, and momentum encourage risk and promote full-bodied exploration.
+Concepts of swing, fall and release, on and off balance, and momentum encourage risk and promote full-bodied exploration.

-I believe in improvisation as a means to open one’s self to the unknown, to prepare us to live in unpredictable environments, to recognize options as they exist around us, and to help us imagine possible futures.
+I believe in improvisation as a means to open one’s self to the unknown, to prepare ourselves to live in unpredictable environments, to recognize options as they exist around us, and to help us imagine possible futures.
 Through solo, partnered, and group explorations, we work to train perception and responsiveness, both as a source for discovery of movement and choreographic structures, and as a performance form.
 We explore self and other, mind and body, impulse and decision, habit and tendency, and memory and presence.
 We come to understand improvisation in historical, sociopolitical, and artistic contexts.
-For dancers and non-dancers alike, I aim to allow students into the profundity of the practice of the form.

-Improvisational thinking is at the core of my teaching of composition: I aim not to insist on any aesthetic agenda, but to create a space in which students feel a freedom to risk.
+Improvisational thinking is at the core of my teaching of composition: I seek not to insist on any aesthetic agenda, but to create a space in which students feel a freedom to risk.
 I believe in composing dances as a constant engagement with (com)posing questions.
 We work to find movement languages that directly correlate to choreographic intent.
 In this way, we work toward meaning, not from meaning, so that physical content supports concept.
-We avoid good/bad and right/wrong paradigms, instead focusing on what and how the choreography is.
-As boundaries among the arts become increasingly permeable, I recognize the methodological importance of multidisciplinary work to facilitate our critical understanding of the arts.
+We avoid good/bad and right/wrong paradigms, instead focusing on whatand how the choreography is.
+Ultimately, we consider the repercussions of context on our art.
+In the contemporary world, as the boundaries among the arts become increasingly permeable, I recognize the methodological importance of multidisciplinary work to facilitate our critical understanding of the arts.
 In every class, we cross-reference our physical work against other fields of knowledge.